Updated on December 28th, 2023

 This chart shows the range of colors visible to honey bees and humans:

-If you’re going to paint your hives, red may not be the best choice for the bees.
+If you’re going to paint your hives, red is a bad choice for the bees.
 For bees, red is the same as black.

 Check out Bee Culture’s article How Bees See And Why It Matters for more information on this topic.

 If you bought assembled, pre-painted (white) hives, you may not want to paint them anymore.
 Extra painting is a decision based on your budget for both money, time, and personal tastes.

 There’s no need to use only solid colors.
 Surfing around the internet, you will find plenty of interesting designs decorating beehives.
 Feel free to express yourself.